Phoenixville, PA Personal Injury Lawyer

 Available Damages

 Depending on the defendant in the case, plaintiffs seeking compensation in Phoenixville might see their damages limited.
 For claims against state agencies, compensation is limited to $250,000.
 For claims against local government agencies, compensation is limited to $500,000.
 In claims against medical professionals, punitive damages are limited to three times the amount of compensatory damages given to a plaintiff.
 In all other cases, compensation is not capped.
-Remember, victims of auto accidents might be unable to recover non-economic damages, depending on the severity of their injuries.
+Remember, victims of auto accidents might be unable to recover non-economic damages in a lawsuit, depending on the severity of their injuries.
 Pennsylvania places no other limits on compensation for pain and suffering or punitive damages.

 Get Help with Your Phoenixville, PA Personal Injury Claim Today

-Contact the personal injury lawyers at The Reiff Law Firm by calling (215) 709-6940 to schedule a free case analysis today.
+Contact the personal injury lawyers at The Reiff Law Firm by calling (215) 607-8085 to schedule a free case analysis today.